-According to a 2019 report by the Consumer Financial Protection Bureau, about 66% of American adults have at least one credit card – there are 2.6 active credit cards in circulation for every American man, woman, and child, including those who don’t use them.
-Americans who do use credit cards have an average of 3.7 active cards each.
-And that figure doesn’t account for bank-issued debit cards and prepaid debit cards, which leverage the same payment networks (such as Visa and MasterCard) as many credit cards.
+According to a 2019 report by the Consumer Financial Protection Bureau, about 66% of American adults have at least one credit card.
+And that figure doesn’t account for bank-issued debit cards and prepaid debit cards, which leverage the same payment networks (such as Visa and Mastercard) as many credit cards.

-Though the Gallup survey actually indicates that overall credit card usage is on the decline and that committed card users are becoming more judicious, credit and debit cards aren’t going anywhere in the near future.
+Though the CFPB report actually indicates that overall credit card usage is on the decline and that committed card users are becoming more judicious, credit and debit cards aren’t going anywhere in the near future.
 In fact, payment card technology is changing in a big way thanks to mobile payment systems – also known as contactless or mobile tap-to-pay systems.

 Mobile payment systems securely store credit and debit card information, allowing smartphone-wielding consumers to securely pay for in-store purchases with those cards simply by waving (or tapping) their phones in front of special radio frequency readers.
 Older contactless payment systems, which remain in limited use, store payment information on key fobs or special cards that can communicate with these readers – though adoption of phone-based systems is rapidly rendering these arrangements obsolete.

 Contactless tap-to-pay systems also facilitate online payments from mobile and desktop devices.
 The experience is similar to Amazon’s one-click, stored credit card checkout system.
 Merchants that accept contactless payments online and in-store usually display a generic contactless payment logo (which looks like a WiFi signal symbol) in store windows, at physical payment terminals, or on online checkout pages.